xsmh/duoqin-doov-hacking/README.md

 You can pick one of the following options to fix it.

 #### Option 1: Delete product partition (Experimental)
 **Warning**: Deleting the product partition has not been tested extensively.
+The side effects on the newly installed ROM are unknown.
 Usually it is recommended to flash a smaller product image instead.
 But this is the simpler solution and it would be great if more people could test it.
 Make sure to have a backup first.
 1. [Enter fastboot](#enter-fastboot)
 2. Run `fastboot reboot fastboot` and wait for the device to reboot into fastboot**D**.